itsaymendevs/MOJO-Gallery/README.md

+# TITLED
-# MOJO-Gallery
+MOJO-Gallery
-A Template by me.
+# A Template by me.